yuvalval24/Advanced-Flask-Lab/README.md

-> Before we start, make sure to fork the repo, clone the code to your machine.
+> Before we start, make sure to fork the repo, and clone the code to your machine.

 ## Instructions:

 In this lab, we'll be creating our own kind of Instagram profile page!
-We have provided your Repl.it with some HTML, CSS, and JS already, so not to worry about design; We'll be focusing on our programming skills!
+We have provided you with some HTML, CSS, and JS already, so not to worry about design; We'll be focusing on our programming skills!

 1. Run `main.py`; Did everything load up correctly?
     - Fix the incorrectly loaded content